 Basel has its own international airport, EuroAirport Basel Mulhouse Freiburg.
 From the airport, you can take public transportation or a taxi to reach your final destination within the city.

 Basel is also well-connected to the European train network.
 The city has three main train stations, including Basel SBB (Swiss Federal Railways), Basel Badischer Bahnhof (German Railways), and Basel SNCF (French Railways).

 Basel is an expensive city but it is much cheaper than Zurich and Geneva.
 Mid-range hotel is from $130 to $280 per night.
 But there are also a wide range of accommodations that suits all budget.

-Altstadt Grossbasel is the best area to stay in Basel for first-timers.
-This is one of the the two sections that make up Old Town Basel and will be the place to find some of the most historical architecture.
-Booking hotel in this area, you will be within walking distance to tourist landmarks, with plenty of things to do and see near by.
+Altstadt Grossbasel is the overall best area to stay in Basel for tourists, especially for first-timers.
+It is one of the two sections that make up Old Town, home to some of the most historical architecture.
+Staying here offers easy access to major sights, with plenty of things to do and see on foot.